-iocp ZVMLPAR ( dyn wrta1
+iocp ZVMLPAR (wrta1

-you are calling the IOCP utility, which looks for the DYN or NODYN options.
-Because you specified DYN, the IOCP utility adds a configuration token to the file named "ZVMLPAR IOCP", calls the IOCP command, and passes the rest of the options to that command.
+you are calling the IOCP utility.
+If the user has privilege class B, the IOCP utility adds a configuration token to the file named "ZVMLPAR IOCP", calls the IOCP command, and passes the rest of the options to that command.